Nathanahell/manchester/README.md

 Any contribution is welcome.
 Be it documentation, code changes and especially commands.
 ### Code contribution
-Right now the focus would be to :
 - Allow for the completion of a command within a box prompting for input after a command has been selected
-- Windows's Defender evasion if the binary is flagged a malicious since it may contains malicious commands.
-Maybe through the encryption of the embedded files at rest ?
+- Windows's Defender evasion : the binary is flagged a malicious as it contains malicious commands.
 - Not every fields (based on a Arsenal cheatsheet) appear in the tool because I lacked the time to fully display everything.

 ### Cheatsheets
 - Add additional commands.
   - For adding commands, a template is present inside cheats/arsenal-cheats folder.
   - Multiple commands in a code block is supported.
-  - C-style fullline comment (use of `//`) is preferred so as not to interfere with the parsing of the markdown headers using `#`